bashhack/sesh/COVERAGE_TODO.md

 - Added comprehensive tests for `promptForMFAARN` (63.6% → 100%)
 - Added tests for QR code capture functions (0% → 100%)
 - Added comprehensive tests for TOTP `Setup` function (0% → 90%)
+- Added basic test for AWS `Setup` function (0% → 8.7%)
-- Overall setup package coverage: 55.9% → 79.8% (23.9% increase!)
+- Overall setup package coverage: 55.9% → 81.1% (25.2% increase!)
-- Made external dependencies mockable (totp, env, time.Sleep functions)
+- Made external dependencies mockable (totp, env, time.Sleep, exec.LookPath functions)

+### Note on AWS Setup Coverage:
+The AWS Setup function achieved limited coverage (8.7%) due to its heavy reliance on external AWS CLI commands and complex internal method orchestration.
+However, all the individual methods it calls have excellent coverage (95-100%), so the business logic is well-tested.
+The main Setup method primarily orchestrates these tested components.

 Target: Increase coverage by focusing on high-priority items first.